-Russell E. Fuller Endowed Scholarship is awarded to Hispanic/ Latino students from Central Massachusetts and based on financial need.
+Russell E. Fuller Endowed Scholarship supports a Nichols College student from Central Massachusetts with financial need.

 James C. Gahan IV Endowed Scholarship established in memory of Nichols student James C. Gahan IV '04, is given to a rising junior or senior who has completed at least 60 hours of coursework and majors in general business or communications.
 Selection is determined by committee and will be based on academic achievement and service to the Nichols College community.